l-koehler/FF-converter/README.md

 * unoconv (Office formats)
 * pandoc (Markdown)
 * squashfs-tools, zip, unzip, binutils, tar, gzip, bzip2 (Compressed files)

+On Linux, use your distributions Package manager to install these.
+On Windows, either get .exe files and place them on the $PATH , use [scoop](https://scoop.sh),
+or (for everything but ffmpeg) install the dependencies in WSL.
+You could also try other third-party package managers
+or even the Microsoft Store, the program only needs the command
+(e.g. `unoconv`) to be available on the CMD.

 #### Installation
 Install the `ffconverter` package from PyPI.